 Inspired by the IB’s Middle Years Programme (MYP, ages 11-16) Design Cycle in the 2014 Next Chapter programme overhaul, I went into a frenzy of designing cycles and applying design/cycle thinking to my roles as teacher and coordinator.

 Through visualizing and scaffolding design thinking – and providing a vocabulary and structure – the Design Cycle helps students act their way into a form of thinking that can support problem-solving, application of knowledge and creative thinking in other contexts.
 Once habituated, this is powerful: the levels of sophistication produced by young teens with the right structures can be amazing to uninitiated adults.

 They are created in Google Drawings and you should be able to follow the links below to resources for each.
-Over the last couple of years, we’ve built up a decent collection ;>
+Over the last few years, we’ve built up a decent collection ;>

 This one is a simple poster for the MYP Design Criteria.
 No adaptation from the original other than colouring.
 See above for the poster with descriptors.